francisuml/credit-card-fraud-detection/README.md

 This project detects anomalies in credit card transactions using supervised learning.
 Built using the `creditcard.csv` dataset.

+## Dataset
+The original `creditcard.csv` dataset is not included due to GitHub file size restrictions.
+You can download it from [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).
+Place it in the `data/` directory to run the notebook.

 ## 📁 Project Structure
 .
 ├── src/ # Python scripts